 - When in Rome, do as the Romans do: try to learn the local language, learn about the culture as much as you can and try to get some local friends.
 Allow the experience to affect you and to change you.
 Embrace culture shock.

 - Writing a blog during your semester is a good way to both keep a record of your experiences and thoughts during the time abroad, reflect on what you are learning.
 A well-written, thoughtful and nice-looking study abroad blog is also something you can use to showcase your experience to your future employers in addition to your CV.

 Hint: If you’re looking for a way to really kickstart an international career and immerse yourself in a foreign culture, completing a full degree abroad is a great way to do that!

 When you have returned home after studying abroad

-- Reflect on your experiences, think what you have learned and what skills you have gained.
-Don’t just think about what you learned in the classroom, but the encounters you had with the locals, the insights you had into the local culture and the challenges you had to overcome.
+- Reflect on your experiences, think about what you have learned and what skills you have gained.
+Don’t just think about what you learned in the classroom, but the encounters you had with the locals, the insights you had into the local culture, and the challenges you had to overcome.
 Did you work on group projects with people from different cultures?
 Did you initiate meetings with professionals at local organizations to gain insights into corporate and industry culture?
 Did you actively participate in a student organization?

 - When talking about your study abroad experience to prospective employers, highlight the concrete skills you gained.
 Did you get to develop your existing talents or learn completely new skills?
 Did you increase your self-knowledge and self-awareness?
-This last part is not often mentioned, but it’s one of the essential benefits of living abroad: learning about your strengths and weaknesses, discovering new sides of yourself and growing beyond what you thought was possible.
+This last part is not often mentioned, but it’s one of the essential benefits of living abroad: learning about your strengths and weaknesses, discovering new sides of yourself, and growing beyond what you thought was possible.
 See these tips from the University of Minnesota on how to market your study abroad experience in your CV and cover letter as well as during the interview.